Censorship in Nepal: Film

-Political Censorship
+Political censorship

 Any forms of publications that contain political thoughts or opinions are censored by the government.
 Police directly suppress Nepalese journalists and make them self-censored when journalists criticize politicians or politics on the newspapers.
 For example, because a journalist wrote an article about Nepalese politician on the newspapers, police gathered all the newspapers and burned all of them in front of journalists.
 Moreover, the government was going to arrest journalists who made the publications of Political cartoon that depicted the constitutional monarchy as a dead animal to indicate the Press Act as completely inconsistent and violating the freedom of expression of media guaranteed in the constitution.

-Religious Censorship
+Religious censorship

 Nepal had an official religion as Hinduism until the government declared democracy of state in 2006.
 After that, the constitution has prohibited any acts leading to conversions from one religion to another.
 Nevertheless, the government controls the religious expression or defamation, especially when it publicly dissents Hinduism or does not comply rules of it.
 For instance, in 2010, the song of Komal Oli was banned from Nepal Television, because it was against Hindu sentiments.
-Also, in 2012, paintings of Hindu gods and goddesses Manish Harijan depicted in super hero costumes and innocuously displayed in the Siddhartha Art Gallery were considered as offensive to Hinduism, and the police shut down the gallery.
+Also, in 2012, paintings of Hindu gods and goddesses Manish Harijan depicted in super hero costumes and displayed in the Siddhartha Art Gallery were considered as offensive to Hinduism, and the police shut down the gallery.